Go Beyond the EMDR Training Manual

 - Imagine a severely traumatized client who spent their entire childhood surviving rather than thriving.
 They didn’t just lose something that was good when bad things happened.
 They never had “the good” in the first place.
 They don’t know what’s possible.
 They just want to not feel so bad.
 Showing up and going beyond basic EMDR allows you to be a bridge to an experience of a larger world and offer a concept of the future that was foreclosed to them.

-If you’re ready to go beyond basic EMDR with your clients, we have a course for that.
-Click here.
+If you’re ready to go beyond basic EMDR with your clients, we have EMDR trainings that can get you there.
+Here’s what’s coming up.

 Please take a minute to let me and your colleagues know about a recent example in your own clinical work.
 Ask your questions.
 Tell your story.
 We all benefit when we share our examples of showing up.
 Tell your story.
 We all benefit when we share our thoughts and comments.